Skip to Main Content

 After each Fed meeting, the FOMC issues a policy statement that explains what officials decided to do and why.
 Three weeks after each meeting, records of that meeting known as minutes are published.
 Complete transcripts featuring word-for-word dialogue that took place during FOMC meetings are published five years later.

-Under Fed Chair Jerome Powell’s tenure, the FOMC also moved toward holding a press conference after each meeting, hosted by Powell, rather than quarterly.
+Under Fed Chair Jerome Powell’s tenure, the FOMC also moved toward holding a press conference after each meeting, hosted by Powell.
+Previously, it held them every quarter.

 Every other meeting, Fed officials submit individual economic forecasts for employment, gross domestic product (GDP) and inflation.
 They’ll also mark down their projections for where interest rates are likely to go in the years ahead, in a chart known as the dot plot.
 Both of those reports make up the “Summary of Economic Projections.”